 Holidays are all about enjoying some quality time with friends and family, eating good food, and indulging yourself with some sweets!
 And there is nothing more appropriate and better than making these Sugar Cookie Truffles.

 They are very easy to make, look festive, and are the perfect treat to have during the holidays!

 We make them with butter, cake mix, cane sugar, and vanilla.
-Then, we roll them into individual balls and dip into white chocolate and top with sprinkles.
+Then, we roll them into individual balls and dip them into white chocolate, and top them with sprinkles.
 They are delicious in every single way, and both kids and adults adore them.